This is an attempt to prototype a mobile game idea that uses magnetic forces and fluid simulation inspired by ferrofluids.

 features.
 I thought of using USphereComponent

-, but even then, I was using a single CPU thread to process something suited for the GPU.
+, but even then, I was using CPU threads to process something suited for the GPU.

-That’s why I considered the Niagara System (not the Niagara Fluid System).
-It made sense because I wanted to use GPU while having physics and collisions, and the Niagara System had all of these.
+That’s why I considered the Niagara System (not Niagara Fluid System).
+It made sense because I wanted to utilize the GPU while incorporating physics and collisions, and Niagara System provided all of these features.
 I just had to connect user input to the particle system and the particle system to the ray marching shader.

 At first, I wanted to calculate the attraction force for each particle, but it was too slow.
 While I had a lot of “fun” trying to create a Niagara Data Interface, I did not use it and just sent one vector as the mean magnetic center to the system.